Gil Puyat: Family background

 Puyat is the third child of Philippine Pioneer Industrialist Gonzalo Puyat and Nicasia Juco, both from Guagua, Pampanga.
 He was trained early in life by his father, Don Gonzalo, in the trade of manufacturing billiard tables and bowling alleys.
 Eventually, he assisted in managing the family business of Gonzalo Puyat & Sons, the brand holder of AMF-Puyat, Puyat Steel, and Puyat Vinyl.

 Puyat was married to Eugenia Guidote, an accountant and pioneer member of the Philippine Institute of Certified Public Accountants (PICPA), and a trained opera singer (soprano).
 They had seven children – Gil Jr. (deceased), Vicente (deceased), Antonio (deceased), Victor, Jesusa (deceased), Alfonso and Eugenia.

 Death

 In 1978, he was invested as a member of the Order of St. Gregory the Great.
-He died, 2 years later, on March 22, 1980 due to cardiac arrest, one of the complications of an asthma attack.
-He was buried on March 28, 1980 at Loyola Memorial Park in Marikina.
+He died, 2 years later, on March 22, 1981, due to cardiac arrest, one of the complications of an asthma attack.
+He was buried on March 28, 1981, at their family mausoleum in Loyola Memorial Park, Marikina.

-Buendia Avenue, which was originally named after Nicolas Buendia, is now named after him, but most people tend to use the original name of the road.
+Legacy

+Buendia Avenue, originally named after Nicolas Buendia, was renamed in honor of Gil Puyat through Batas Pambansa Blg.
+312, which was passed by the Interim Batasang Pambansa on November 14, 1982.
+Despite the name change, the original name remains widely used.
+The Gil Puyat station on the LRT Line 1, located along the avenue, is also named after him.